sukh4r/sukh4r/README.md

 ## 🇬🇧 English Version

 ### 👨‍💻 About Me
-I'm **Igor Sbitnev**, a junior backend developer passionate about building bots, backend services, and automation tools.
+I'm **Sukh4r**, a junior backend developer passionate about building bots, backend services, and automation tools.
 I enjoy learning new technologies and writing clean, maintainable code.

 ### 🧑‍💻 What I Do
 - 🔹 Write in **Go** and **Python**